open-component-model/ocm/docs/reference/ocm_oci_artefacts_describe.md

 ### Description

-		Get lists all artefact versions specified, if only a repository is specified all tagged artefacts are listed.
+Describe lists all artefact versions specified, if only a repository is specified all tagged artefacts are listed.
+Per version a detailed, potentially recursive description is printed.

 If the repository/registry option is specified, the given names are interpreted relative to the specified registry using the syntax